 Training German Shepherds

-Are German Shepherd Dogs easy to train?
+Are German Shepherds easy to train?

 Dog Training – What Works, and What Doesn't

-Some dog training methods are based on what makes the OWNER feel good, rather than what on actually makes sense to the dog.
+Some dog training methods are based on what makes the owner feel good, rather than what on actually makes sense to the dog.
 For example, "positive-only" dog training is a big fad right now.
-Now, treats can be great motivators for training German Shepherds, but if your dog will only obey for a treat, then HE is in charge of his obedience, not you. [read more]
+Now, treats can be great motivators for training German Shepherds, but if your dog will only obey for a treat, then he is in charge of his obedience, not you. [read more]